umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/azure-web-apps.md

 to be configured to support scaling/auto-scaling.

 * You should ensure that `fcnMode="Single"` in your web.config's `<httpRuntime>` section (this is the default that is shipped with Umbraco, see [here](http://shazwazza.com/post/all-about-aspnet-file-change-notification-fcn/) for more details)
-* You should set your log4net minimum log priority to "WARN" in /Config/log4net.config if you are running a live site (of course if you are debugging this is irrelavent)
+* You should set your log4net minimum log priority to "WARN" in /Config/log4net.config if you are running a live site (of course if you are debugging this is irrelevant)
 * The minimum recommended Azure SQL Tier is "S2", however noticeable performance improvements are seen in higher Tiers

 #### Examine v0.1.80+ ####